libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command removes the COMMUNITY attributes from the BGP routes identified in the specified community list.
+This command removes the COMMUNITY attributes from the eBGP routes identified in the specified community list.
 It also deletes matching communities for the route map.

 ##### Authority
 Admin user.